OpenTechSchool-Brussels/generative-art-with-processing/Particle-system.markdown

     // Random force
     a[i].add( new PVector( random(-0.1,0.1), random(-0.1,0.1) ) );

-    // Force that pulls you toward the center a[i].add( new PVector( (width/2 - p[i].x)/9000, (height/2 - p[i].y)/9000 ) );
+    // Force that pulls you toward the centre a[i].add( new PVector( (width/2 - p[i].x)/9000, (height/2 - p[i].y)/9000 ) );
   }